Aniforms

-Aniforms is the name of a process for creating simple real-time animation for live audiences or visual media.
-It was invented by Morey Bunin, a puppeteer who worked with string marionettes and hand puppets, and his spouse Charlotte.
+An Aniform is a two-dimensional cartoon character operated like a puppet, to be displayed to live audiences or in visual media.
+The concept was invented by Morey Bunin with his spouse Charlotte, Bunin being a puppeteer who had worked with string marionettes and hand puppets.
 The distinctive feature of an Aniforms character is that it displays a physical form that appears "animated" on a real or simulated television screen.
 The technique was used in television production.

-Patent History
+Patent history

 After forming Aniforms, Inc., Bunin filed for a patent on the process on August 4, 1960, and was granted U.S. Patent 3,070,920 on January 1, 1963.

 According to the patent, Aniforms are "open two-dimensional figures…constructed to simulate many objects."
 The figures are flexible to allow free manipulation, which is accomplished by "rods or wires … attached to the figures" for both support and movement.
 The controls are arranged or painted to be invisible to the audience.

 Bunin later improved the process to take advantage of emerging Chroma key technology.
 All background and control surfaces were painted blue, and the black-white signal polarity was reversed without altering the color signals.
 This resulted in a black outline figure on a white background, which could then be superimposed or keyed on another scene without the object background showing through.
 Bunin filed for a patent on the improved process on January 20, 1975, and was granted U.S. Patent 3,899,848 on August 19, 1975.